-Noise, smells, smoke and dust
+Noise, smells, smoke, light and dust pollution

 Excessive and regular noise can have a heavy impact on our lives.